NORi: An ML-Augmented Ocean Boundary Layer Parameterization: Training, validating, and comparing NORi in single-column contexts

-As shown in Figure \ref{figure NN 1D timestep}, the NORi solutions are independent of time step if shorter than $\SI{1}{hour}$.
-The solution, instead, begins to deviate from the true solution when the time step is increased to $\SI{2}{hours}$; the mixed layer becomes too deep because NORi begins to overestimate mixing.
-In contrast, the model $k$-$\epsilon$ shows time step dependence even below $\SI{1}{hour}$.
-Interestingly, $k$-$\epsilon$ tends to underestimate the mixing as the time step increases.
-This is unsurprising as it is well known that higher-order boundary layer models, such as $k$-$\epsilon$, require shorter time steps than their lower-order counterparts, and that is the main reason why they are not commonly used in large-scale coarse resolution ocean models that require longer time steps~\cite{reichl_simplified_2018, wagner_formulation_2025}.
-For NORi, with $\SI{1}{hour}$ time steps, we find that the solutions of $T$ and $S$ remain accurate compared to the LES solution, indicating that NORi can be used with time steps up to $\SI{1}{hour}$ without loss of accuracy.
-The same could also be said for $k$-$\epsilon$ at or below $\SI{30}{minutes}$ time steps.
-Additionally, regardless of time steps, the velocity profiles of both NORi and $k$-$\epsilon$ show greater deviations from the LES solution.
-However, velocities are less important for capturing the vertical mixing processes in which we are primarily interested, since both models can capture the stratification accurately despite not getting momentum entirely right.
+As shown in Figure~\ref{figure NN 1D timestep}, the NORi solutions are independent of time step for time steps shorter than $\SI{1}{hour}$.
+The solution begins to deviate from the LES solution only when the time step is increased to $\SI{2}{hours}$; the mixed layer becomes too deep because NORi begins to overestimate mixing.
+This time step constraint appears to be set by the diffusive time scale associated with the diffusivity at the base of the BL rather than by the neural networks and may be further extended by using more accurate discretization schemes.
+In contrast, as seen in Figure~\ref{figure kepsilon 1D timestep}, the $k$-$\epsilon$ model achieves numerical convergence only for time steps below $\SI{30}{minutes}$, while it underestimates mixing for longer time steps.
+It is well known that two-equation BL models, such as $k$-$\epsilon$, require shorter time steps than zero-equation ones.
+Indeed, this is the main reason why they are not more commonly used in large-scale coarse-resolution ocean models that require longer time steps~\cite{reichl_simplified_2018, wagner_formulation_2025}.
+In summary, NORi can be used with time steps up to $\SI{1}{hour}$ without loss of accuracy compared to $T$ and $S$ profiles from LES solutions, making it a good candidate for use in coarse-resolution ocean simulations.
+It should also be acknowledged that, regardless of time steps, the velocity profiles produced by both NORi and $k$-$\epsilon$ show larger deviations from the LES solution than the tracer profiles do.
+However, it appears that the details of the velocity profile are not key for capturing the vertical mixing of tracers.